 This topic lists changes that system administrators should be aware of in Jahia 8.
 Please review the changes carefully.
-We also strongly encourage you to read the Migration guide for functional administrators and Migration guide for developers, as well as our known issues and limitation page.
+We also strongly encourage you to read the Migration guide for functional administrators and Migration guide for developers pages.

 This section describes permission that have been renamed in Jahia 8, obsolete permissions that have been removed, and permissions that are new to Jahia 8.